cernezan/website/src/content/blog/nabeel-principles.md

 ---
 title: Nabeel's Principles
-pubDate: '2023-06-03T22:00:00.000Z'
+pubDate: "2023-06-03T22:00:00.000Z"
-category: "\U0001F604 Personal"
+category: "Wellbeing & Growth"
 ---

 I have no idea how I stumbled upon [Nabeel's website](https://nabeelqu.co/), but I have had his [Principles page](https://nabeelqu.co/principles) bookmarked for a while now, and I've just decided to go through it again.

 Here are a few of Nabeel's principles that resonate with me: